nhuang-research/nhuang-research.github.io/_pages/talks.md

 nav_order: 2
 ---

+1. McCombs School of Business, University of Texas at Austin, November 2024

+1. Cambridge Handbook Symposium, Marshall School of Business, University of Southern California, November 2024

 1. School of Management, Bocconi University, Italy, May 2023

 1. School of Business, George Mason University, April 2023